Magistrate reinstated after passing high school equivalency

 WHEELING, W.Va. — A West Virginia magistrate who resigned after it was discovered she never finished high school has been reinstated.

-News outlets report Janine Varner passed a high school equivalency test and Ohio County Circuit Judge Ronald Wilson swore her back into office Monday.
+A lawyer for Janine Varner says she has passed a high school equivalency test and Ohio County Circuit Judge Ronald Wilson swore her back into office Monday.
+A county court clerk has confirmed the reappointment.

+“Everyone should remember it is never too late to get your high school diploma or even go back to college,” Varner said in a statement.
+“Education is a lifetime experience.”

+Varner resigned last month after the state Supreme Court of Appeals suspended her without pay.
+The court’s ruling did not give a reason for her suspension, saying only that she “has engaged or is currently engaged in a serious violation of the Code of Judicial Conduct.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.